One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Introduction

 An appealing and powerful aspect of the formalism for QFT developed by Costello \cite{Cos1} is that it naturally combines derived geometry and Feynman diagrammatics, which makes it straightforward to work with QFTs in the style of geometry: we can construct QFTs in a local-to-global fashion, build families of QFTs, and describe the obstructions, deformations, and automorphisms of quantizations via explicit cochain complexes.

-We essentially provide a nice and rather simple example of this formalism.
+We study here a nice and rather simple example of this formalism.
 Of course, because we are working with one-dimensional spaces, the analytic aspects are well-behaved.
 Thus, we hope this paper will help those already familiar with QFT to see how to work with the other aspects of Costello's machine.

 There are two topics that might be of especial interest from the point of view of QFT.
 First, we sketch in section \ref{large volume limit} how to recover our action functional by a two step process: first, take the infinite-volume limit of the usual action for a free particle wandering around a Riemannian manifold, and second, apply the Batalin-Vilkovisky formalism.
 These two steps together recover an AKSZ action functional.
 This process is a simple source of several beautiful theories, and it leads to the holomorphic Chern-Simons theory studied by Costello \cite{Cos3}.
 The second topic is a method for converting some nonlinear sigma models into gauge theories and, equivalently, interpreting some gauge theories as sigma models.
 In essence, there is a correspondence between commutative dg algebras and dg Lie algebras (or $\L8$ algebras) known as Koszul duality.
 Since perturbative field theory can be organized in the style of algebraic geometry, it should be no surprise that one might use Koszul duality to translate between sigma models and gauge theories.
 We give an example of this translation in Part II of the paper, where we encode a sigma model of a circle mapping into a smooth manifold $T^*X$ with a Chern-Simons theory on the circle with Lie algebra $\fg_X \oplus \fg_X^\vee[-2]$.
-Alternatively, one can view our procedure as a repackaging of Gelfand-Kazhdan formal geometry.
+Alternatively, one can view our procedure as a repackaging of Gelfand-Kazhdan formal geometry or Fedosov resolutions.
 Again, similar techniques are used for holomorphic geometry in \cite{Cos3}, where we learned these ideas.

+Our work here clearly has a strong relationship with the vast literature on deformation quantization (notably, \cite{BNT}, \cite{Will}, \cite{Tsygan}, \cite{Dolg}, \cite{PPT}).
+In our next paper, where we construct the factorization algebra of observables, we hope to make these connections more precise.